 “Life is too short to listen to shitty music,” reads the jovial honesty of Six Shooter Records’ mission statement.
 The Toronto record label founded by Shauna de Cartier has released over 80 records from artists like Whitehorse, the Strumbellas and Tanya Tagaq, whose 2014 record Animism won the Polaris Music Prize.

 In 2012, Six Shooter entered the festival scene.
 The first Interstellar Rodeo was launched in the heart of Edmonton, enclosed by the North Saskatchewan River Valley at the Heritage Amphitheatre in Hawrelak Park, where the permanent stage always guarantees superlative acoustics.
-Taking place over three days annually near the end of summer, Interstellar Rodeo offers the best in Canadian roots, folk and rock music.
+Taking place over three days annually in late July, Interstellar Rodeo offers the best in Canadian roots, folk and rock music.